Weave Code

 laravel-zero/framework

-Laravel Zero is an unofficial, console-optimized micro-framework based on Laravel.
-It provides an elegant starting point for CLI apps, with optional Eloquent and logging, interactive menus, desktop notifications, scheduling, standalone compilation, and Collision error reporting.
+Laravel Zero is an unofficial, Laravel-based micro-framework for building fast, elegant console apps.
+Includes optional Eloquent/logging, interactive menus, desktop notifications, scheduler, standalone compiler, and Collision-powered error reporting.

 View on GitHub